tomrunia/UnsupervisedPBSMT/README.md

+*This is unfinished code and currently on hold.*

 # Unsupervised Phrase-Based Statistical Machine Translation

 Unsupervised learning for machine translation systems.
 In particular, these approaches are valuable for low-resource languages that have no parallel sentences available.